circonus-labs/libmtev/docs-md/development/rest.md

 section.
 The `document_root` is set, which will enable serving of static files on URLs that do not otherwise match routing rules.
-The ACL rule for `internal` set that all urls are allowed followed by a a blanket deny rule.
+The ACL rule for `internal` set that all urls are allowed followed by a blanket deny rule.
 Other listeners that might not specify an `acl` option would not see the first ACL allowing any URL, but still see the blanket deny rule.